Indicium199/FastAI-Practical-Deep-Learning-Notebooks/README.md

 You must manually add your images to 'bird' and 'forest' folders before running the notebook.
 Images can be any JPG files of birds or forest scenes.

+## Notebook 02: Leaf Classifier?

+This notebook builds on FastAI's lession 2 to create a leaf image classifier.
+The dataset used can be found here:  https://prod-dcd-datasets-cache-zipfiles.s3.eu-west-1.amazonaws.com/bgmftbm8zt-1.zip